mxkaske/next-mxkaske/apps/web/content/cv/projects/003-qwkst.md

 where: "Side Project (archived)"
 ---

-It's been a test project for working with the following main packages: `next`, `next-auth`, `tailwindcss`, `prisma`, `planetscale`, `cloudinary`.
+The best way to learn is to build.
+It’s a simple **Next.js** project with the goal of recreating a small [linktr.ee](http://linktr.ee) alternative.
+I tested the possibilities of Next.js on frontend and backend side.
+Like creating custom subdomains with middleware, working with serverless databases and integrating user authentification.

-I've been also testing Next.js newly published middleware to add subdomains.
-The database is not running anymore but the project can still be viewed at [GitHub](https://github.com/mxkaske/qwk.st) or [qwk.st](https://qwk.st).
+The database is not running anymore but the project can still be viewed on [GitHub](https://github.com/mxkaske/qwk.st).